Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

-In conclusion, authors want to emphasize that user can rely on fact that during any calculation any expression in Redberry is reduced to SF.
+In conclusion, authors want to emphasize that user can rely on the fact that inside any calculation all expressions are reduced to the SF.
 This fairly simplifies implementation of custom transformations and algorithms.